daFARKA/One-Chunk-Challenge--1CC-/documentation.md

 #### 0.1.9.1

 - [x] Significantly accelerated Ore Processing Unit recipes in general.
-It is now dependant on tier of ore.
+It is now dependent on tier of ore.
 - [x] The last modularium recipe now produces blocks, instead of ingots.
 - [x] Add a new Reinforced Machine Casing recipe.

 ###

+- [x] Accelerated all reactor recipes.
+- [x] The stepping stone recipes for new reactor tiers can now be directly made with uranium 235.
+- [ ] Added some depleted fission fuel furnace recipes.
 - [ ]

 <div style="page-break-after: always;"></div>